ProAgent: Building Proactive Cooperative Agents with Large Language Models: Method

 \section{Method}

 The overview of our ProAgent framework, as is depicted in Fig.~\ref{fig:ProAgent}, involves constant interaction between agents and the environment.
-The interaction styles between the ProAgent and the teammate agent are different, where the teammate agent's decision-making loop is formed by the blue solid arrows in the outer circle, while the decision process of the ProAgent is formed by the middle gray dotted box and the outer gray solid arrows.
 The inference pipeline of ProAgent is a hierarchical process that involves multiple interactions between the LLMs and the task at hand.
 We break down the pipeline into five key stages:

-\textbf{Knowledge Library and State Alignment.} The pipeline starts with acquiring \texttt{Knowledge Library} specific to the current task and transforming the raw state information into \texttt{Language-based State} description that the LLM can effectively comprehend.
+\textbf{Knowledge Library and State Grouding.} The pipeline starts with acquiring \textit{Knowledge Library} specific to the current task and transforming the raw tensor state information into \textit{Language-based State} description that the LLM can effectively comprehend.

-\textbf{Cooperative Reasoning and Planning.} Receiving the aligned language-based state, the LLM then analyzes the current scene, infers the \texttt{Belief} about the teammate agent's intentions, and makes a skill \texttt{Plan} for the current agent.
+\textbf{High-level Skill Planning.} Receiving the aligned language-based state, the LLM-based \texttt{Planner} then analyzes the current scene, infers the \textit{intentino} about the teammate agent's intentions, and plans a skill for the current agent.

-\textbf{Belief Correction and Skill Validation.} The belief in the teammate agent's skill is further validated and corrected by the \texttt{Belief Correction} mechanism.
-Additionally, the selected skill is validated by the \texttt{Verificator} and repeatedly replanned until a legal skill is found.
+\textbf{Belief Correction.} The belief in the teammate agent's intention is further corrected by the \texttt{Belief Correction} mechanism.

+\textbf{Skill Validation and Action Execution.} The selected skill will be validated by the \texttt{Verificator} and a replan is needed if the current skill fails.
+If a valid skill is selected, and the \texttt{Controller} module decomposes it into low-level actions, allowing ProAgent to effectively interact with the task or environment.
+The controller can be rule-based, or RL-based methods.

-\textbf{Memory Storage.} Throughout the pipeline, all relevant information involved in the prompt, reasoning process, and validation process is stored in the \texttt{Memory} module.
+\textbf{Memory Storage.} Throughout the pipeline, all relevant information involved in the prompt, planning process, validation process, and belief correction process is stored in the \texttt{Memory} module.
 This accumulated knowledge helps in making informed decisions and adjusting behavior over time.

-\textbf{Action Execution.} Finally, a valid skill is selected, and the \texttt{Controller} module decomposes it into low-level actions, allowing ProAgent to effectively interact with the task or environment.
-The controller can be a rule-based, or hierarchical RL-based method.

-We offer a pipeline outlined in pseudocode, available in the appendices, which delineates the procedural stages of ProAgent's cooperative reasoning and decision-making throughout the execution of a cooperative task.

-By following this pipeline, ProAgent effectively incorporates a knowledge library, performs language-based reasoning, and adapts its behavior through continuous interaction and memory update.
+We offer a pipeline outlined in pseudocode, available in the appendix, which delineates the procedural stages of ProAgent's cooperative reasoning and planning throughout the execution of a cooperative task.
+By following this pipeline, ProAgent effectively incorporates a knowledge library, performs language-based planning, and adapts its behavior through continuous interaction and memory updates.